robinwersich/DTC-2021-iPregel/analyses/twitter/README.md

 ### Follower Count
-- We downloaded the [social_network.edgelist](https://snap.stanford.edu/data/higgs-social_network.edgelist.gz) data set which provides us with the following format:
+- We downloaded the [social_network.edgelist](https://snap.stanford.edu/data/higgs-social_network.edgelist.gz) data set which provides us with the following format where userA follows userB:

 ```
 userA userB
 ```
-where userA follows userB.

 - We use [networkit](https://networkit.github.io) to compute the InDegreeCentrality for each node which in our setup equals the number of followers a node has.